dee-oh-double-gee/pisponder/README.md

 Download pisponder.sh, chmod 755 it and then run as root.

-I have only tested this script on the raspberry pi zero 1.3
+This script will work ONLY on the Raspberry Pi Zero.
+And I have only tested it on ver 1.3.

 **Demo Video:**